mharen/mharen.github.io/_posts/2009/2009-09-30-food-allergies-fun.md

 **Jenny Stratton said on 2009-10-01**

-Often &quot;natural flavor&quot; means there is MSG in the product.
+Often "natural flavor" means there is MSG in the product.
 Just read that recently, can't remember where or would send you the link.

 Friend of your Mom's